seancfoley/IPAddress/README.md

 - artifact id: [ipaddress](https://search.maven.org/search?q=ipaddress)
 - versions: [2.0.2](https://search.maven.org/artifact/com.github.seancfoley/ipaddress/2.0.2/jar), [3.0.0](https://search.maven.org/artifact/com.github.seancfoley/ipaddress/3.0.0/jar), [4.3.1](https://search.maven.org/artifact/com.github.seancfoley/ipaddress/4.3.1/jar), [5.1.0](https://search.maven.org/artifact/com.github.seancfoley/ipaddress/5.1.0/jar)

 Developed as an Eclipse project, the project files are checked in so it can be easily be imported into an Eclipse workspace.
+As a java library, it is also interoperable with Kotlin, Scala, Groovy and Clojure.

 Version | Notes
 ------- | -------------